krypton-arch/Recipe-Book-User-App/readme.md

 The front end is a clean, single-page dashboard built with vanilla JavaScript and styled with Tailwind CSS.

-[Screenshot of the application dashboard could go here if you have one]

 ---

 ## Features